-- Re-paint metal edges after cutting or drilling.
+- Make sure that the vehicle structural integrity is maintained - Do not drill into closed frame body members - Make sure that the design for the body alterations or additional structure disperses the load evenly - Re-paint metal edges after cutting or drilling.
 All metal edges must comply with exterior and interior protection legislation - All fixings through the floor, sides or roof must be sealed

 Ensure proper sealing against ingress of water, salt, dust, after cutting or drilling the body.
-Use Ford approved sealing and finishing material, and underbody corrosion protection.
+Use Ford approved sealing and finishing materials, and underbody corrosion protection.